camelbee/camelbee/core/quarkus-core/README.md

 <parent>
   <groupId>io.camelbee</groupId>
   <artifactId>camelbee-quarkus-starter</artifactId>
-  <version>2.0.0</version>
+  <version>2.0.4</version>
 </parent>
 ```

-### Maven Installation Custom Without CamelBee Starter Project as parent but directly adding the core library
+### Custom Maven Installation: Adding Core Library Directly Without CamelBee Starter Parent

-If you prefer not to use `camelbee-quarkus-starter` as the parent project, you can build `camelbee-quarkus-core-custom` separately for your project using the provided `pom-custom.xml`.
-Follow these steps:
+If you'd rather not use `camelbee-quarkus-starter` as your parent project, you can build and use `camelbee-quarkus-core-custom` independently.
+This approach uses the provided `pom-custom.xml` file, which allows you to customize Java and Camel Quarkus versions to match your existing project setup.

 1. Build the core library with the custom POM file: